egruel/drupal8-graphql-server/README.md

 # Drupal 8 graphql blog public API

 This site exposes a public API to test graphql with Drupal 8.
 This is simple blog using "article" content type.
 Each article has a main image and tags.
+You can use it for free with your favorite front-end library.

 Use explorer to create some graphQL queries http://dev-graphql-demo-blog.pantheonsite.io/graphql/explorer